bmlt-enabled/NA-Meeting-List-Administrator/README.md

 CHANGELIST
 ----------
+***Version 1.3.0.2004* ** *- February 16, 2018*

+- Fixed an issue where, sometimes, the manual login items were not being properly displayed when returning to the login screen, and it was set to "MANUAL LOGIN".
+- Fixed an issue where the MANUAL LOGIN was selected upon startup, when it should have been a stored login.

 ***Version 1.3.0.2003* ** *- February 16, 2018*

 - Addressed an issue, where the keyboard would pop up when returning to the "LOG OUT" screen after a manual login.